pawpflawf/wolf-command/README.md

 - Safely untame your unwanted wolves
 - Bulk color your wolves collars with ease
 - Take complete control with color-coordinated collars
+- Mass heal your tamed wolves (inventory use is permission based)

 ### Feature To Do ###
 - Disable damaging wolves with trigger stick
 - **Implement 'middle-man' transport to extend target range from default 16 to preferred 40**
-- Mass heal tamed wolves (relies on inventory stocked with meat)
 - Statistics on currently tamed wolves (# of Adults/Pups | Collar distribution | Other...)

 ### Integration To Do ###